NicolaivdSmagt/lambda-c64-basic-runtime/README.md

 user    0m0.001s
 sys     0m0.000s
 ```
 However, running as Lambda runtime things change a bit.
-Python is a builtin runtime for Lambda, supported by AWS. while we bootstrap our runtime with a bash script, sure to delay things a bit:
+Python is a builtin runtime for Lambda, supported by AWS.
+Since our runtime is bootstrapped from a bash script, we add some additional startup latency:

 TO BE COMPLETED